sajari/sdk-dotnet/docs/SchemaApi.md

             config.Password = "YOUR_PASSWORD";

             var apiInstance = new SchemaApi(config);
-            var collectionId = collectionId_example;  // string | The collection to create a schema field in, e.g. `my-collection`. var schemaField = new SchemaField(); // SchemaField | The schema field to create.
+            var collectionId = "collectionId_example";  // string | The collection to create a schema field in, e.g. `my-collection`. var schemaField = new SchemaField(); // SchemaField | The schema field to create.

             try